ibm-cloud-docs/vpc/at-events.md

 | network-acl  | is.network-acl.rule.update  | Network ACL Rule was updated   |
 | network-acl  | is.network-acl.rule.delete  | Rule was removed from Network ACL  |
 | network-acl  | is.network-acl.rule.read | One or more network ACL rules was retrieved |
 {: caption="Table 1.
-Actions that generate events for Network ACL" caption-side="top"}
+Actions that generate events for Network ACL" caption-side="bottom"}

 ### Custom route events
 {: #events-custom-routes}